Frankman111/exitheca/README.md

 Projekt Exitheca!

 Still Alpha Phase!

-Tasks to fulfill:
+Tasks fulfilled:

 - a little Database to go
 - should store infos about books, movies, musik etc.